 Tortoise Mouth Rot Treatment Options

-After diagnosing stomatitis and determining the underlying cause, a vet will discuss a treatment plan.
 Here are the common tortoise mouth rot treatments:

 Antiseptic Washes And Creams